Business Card Display

 - Display for brochures or city maps with the corresponding skyline

-In this video tutorial we show you how to get from a picture of your choice to the drawn skyline.
+In this video tutorial we show you how to get a drawn skyline from a picture of your choice.

-During the laser cutting and engraving of the stand, it is very important to ensure that the full extraction power is available at the processing table.
-For optimal results, cover the free processing area with paper or cardboard.
+It is crucial that you ensure the full extraction power at the processing table is available whilst the stand is being laser cut and engraved.
+For optimal results, cover the remaining processing area with paper or cardboard.

 - Take the stand and rotate the lower part with the engraving to the left.

 - Bend the same part inwards, using the scribed lines.